 We like this article from Scout Analytics because as the article points out as recurring revenue models become increasingly prevalent, it is important to realize that traditional revenue management practices of transactional models are ineffective under a recurring revenue model.
 The shift to digital, social and mobile marketing allows for hyper-targeting and more efficient marketing.
 The strategies, tactics and performance metrics are entirely different in this new world.
 To effectively manage revenue and profits in a recurring revenue model, companies need a new revenue management process.
 Stoneacre2.0 is highly experienced in managing the nuances of multi-channel, multi-platform consumer engagement and in deploying proprietary technologies to deliver “the right offer to the right person on the right channel in the right location at the right time”.

 Here is another source of information for entrepreneurs that not only speaks to the benefits of a recurring revenue model such as being highly predictable but also to the key realization that recurring revenue business models generally start slowly and likely require more capital to get it going.
-It is important in Relationship Marketing Programs that a long term view is embraced.
+It is important in Membership Marketing Programs that a long term view is embraced.
 Download our e-book for more information.
-A relationship Marketing Program is not A Do-It-Yourself endeavor.
+A Membership Marketing Program is not A Do-It-Yourself endeavor.
 Stoneacre2.0 is expert at designing, launching and accelerating cash efficient Relationship Marketing Programs:

 We like this article from Andrea Rubin Marketing because their point of view and knowledge of multi-channel marketing, consumer engagement and relationship building aligns quite well with Stoneacre2.0:

-Well-designed Relationship Marketing Programs incorporate emotional triggers such as scarcity and exclusivity.
+Well-designed Membership Marketing Programs incorporate emotional triggers such as scarcity and exclusivity.
 Colloquy is a well recognized though leader and information source is the loyalty marketing world.
 This Colloquy article speaks to many of the custom elements that have been built into many of the highly successful loyalty, affinity and relationship Marketing programs designed and developed by the Stoneacre2.0 founders throughout their career:

 Percentage of Americans enrolled in loyalty and affinity programs – Source: Access Development